The Revolution Behind HTML

 Mustapha Aouas

-The Revolution Behind HTML5
+The Revolution Behind HTML

 Imagine a world without the internet.
 No Google, no social media, no online shopping.
 It's hard to picture, isn't it?
 Yet just a few decades ago, this was our reality.
 The web as we know it today is built on a foundation of HTML (HyperText Markup Language), a simple yet powerful language that has been the backbone of web development for over 30 years.
 From e-commerce giants like Amazon and eBay to encyclopedic wonders like Wikipedia, and even quirky niche sites dedicated to cats that look like Hitler, HTML has enabled it all.
 But how did we get here?
 Let's embark on a journey through the fascinating history of HTML.